kit-ipe/SoCks/README.md

 ### ZynqMP_AlmaLinux_RootFS_Builder

-This builder is designed to build an AlmaLinux 8 or 9 root file system.
+sThis builder is designed to build an AlmaLinux 8 or 9 root file system.
 Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
-It is also possible to add external files to the root file system and to modify it in various ways with a custom shell script.
+It is also possible to add external files to the root file system and to modify it in various ways with two custom shell scripts.

 #### Block Configuration